WildcatReport - Ugly, but not quite ugly enough for Northwestern

 Vedral made one more play than Smith in the battle of the backups: Nebraska quarterback Adrian Martinez hurt his ankle late in the third quarter, after a shoestring tackle by Blake Gallagher seemed to aggravate an ankle that was already causing him to limp badly.
 Noah Vedral, his backup and a transfer from UCF, played the entire fourth quarter.
 A running quarterback, Vedral did the most damage with his feet, but he made the big play his team needed: a 32-yard strike to Wandale Robinson down the sideline to the NU 16 with less than 50 seconds left to set up McCallum’s kick.

 Smith, on the other hand, threw the lone interception of the game.
-After completing two consecutive passes for 20 yards, Smith threw a short curl to Ramaud Chiaokhiao-Bowman, who was bumped off his route.
-The ball bounced into the arms of Lamar Jackson to give the Huskers the ball near midfield with a minute left (as officials apparently missed a defensive holding call against the Huskers away from the ball on the play).
+After completing two consecutive passes for 20 yards, Smith threw a short curl to Ramaud Chiaokhiao-Bowman, who was bumped off his route by a defender who could have been called for pass interference.
+The ball bounced into the arms of Lamar Jackson to give the Huskers the ball near midfield with a minute left.
 Six plays later, Nebraska got the win.

 The Cats were behind the chains too much: The Wildcats killed their own offense on first and second down against the Huskers, getting behind the chains and consistently putting themselves in third-and-long situations.